HesamDerakhshan/SP-cpp/README.md

-# My Exercise of learning c++ course
+# small projects in c++
-Course teacher Mr. Farshid Shirafkan
+This repo includes some small projects in C++ based on the course of Mr. Farshid Shirafkan *Data types, operator types, cin and cout
+*Decision structures (if, Switch)